 The process is so painstaking that, despite technological advancements, the New York foundry is able to make only 50 statues in three weeks.
 And what the cost?
 Well, only the celebs get to know about it we guess, not for the ordinary people to know that.

-Many see the move as a significant investment in the award’s heritage.
+Many see the move to provide a face-lift to the trophy as a significant investment in the award’s heritage.
 At a time when viewership of awards shows continues to slip, it seems to be a good move to invest in.

 After all, such is the aura of the award that it long ago overpowered the name of the event itself.